 MEET THE TEAM

-Hugh Chappelle boasts a prestigious resume of making cool climate Chardonnay and Pinot Noir from the Sonoma Coast, but his previous experience in developing a Zinfandel and Rhône program make him a perfect fit for Quivira.
-After conducting research in UC Davis’ Masters in Viticulture and Enology, Hugh began his career in the Sierra foothills working with Zinfandel and Rhône varieties.
-Hugh pursued new opportunities on the Sonoma Coast and took over winemaking at Flowers Vineyard & Winery where he worked from 2000 to 2004.
-He then became Director of Winemaking at Lynmar Estate in the Russian River Valley.
+Hugh boasts a prestigious resume of making cool-climate Chardonnay and Pinot Noir from the Sonoma Coast, but his previous experience developing a Zinfandel and Rhône program make him a perfect fit for Quivira.
+After conducting research at UC Davis in Viticulture and Enology, Hugh worked in the Sierra foothills with Zinfandel and Rhône varieties.
+Pursuing new opportunities on the Sonoma Coast, he took over winemaking at Flowers Vineyard & Winery from 2000 to 2004 before becoming the Director of Winemaking at Lynmar Estate in the Russian River Valley.
 Hugh was drawn to Quivira’s unique terroir and became winemaker in 2010.
-At Quivira, Hugh is unconventionally utilizing his warm and cool climate experiences so his wines deliver the bold varietal character yet also demonstrate balance and finesse.
+At Quivira, Hugh unconventionally utilizes his warm and cool climate experiences delivering wines with bold varietal character that demonstrate balance and finesse.

 NED HORTONVineyard Manager

 Driven by the principles of organic farming and biodynamic practices, Ned has overseen the viticultural program at Quivira Vineyards since 2005.
 His constant and unwavering goal is improving wine quality through communication between winemaking in the cellar and vineyard activity at every stage.
 Influenced by biodynamic expert Alan York and the teachings of Rudolph Steiner, Quivira’s long-term leadership position in organic farming is a testament to all that Ned brings to the table…along with his trusty Felco shears.